ShinySpiderdude/hadoopexam/README.txt

 It is possible to use "secondary sort" the "traditional" way (at least, that's how it seems most people who blog about it do) of creating a support class for the key of type (siteX, similarity) but that's not the way that we are going to do it.
-(We still partition by siteX in order for all siteX mappings to go the same reducer, however) If i didn't need top 10 i would probably use that method, however, this might result in an output of: site1, 10 -> [site2, site3, site4] site1, 9 -> [site5, site6] site1, 8 -> [site7]
+(We still partition by siteX in order for all siteX mappings to go the same reducer, however) If i didn't need top 10 i would probably use the "traditional" method, however, this might result in an output of: site1, 10 -> [site2, site3, site4] site1, 9 -> [site5, site6] site1, 8 -> [site7]